Michael-Dyq/Paper/README.md

      3. Couple PTNTIME with a duration model from Zhou et al. (2020) to create a neural-symbolic reasoning model called SYMTIME, which achieves 78.9% on TRACIE.

+- **Conditional Generation of Temporally-ordered Event Sequences**  [Shih-Ting Lin et al.](https://arxiv.org/abs/2012.15786)   Git [repository]

+   - **Abstract:**
+    Proposes a single model of events to suupport inferenes in two tasks: (1) temporal event ordering; (2)event infilling or inferring unseen or unmentioned event infilling.
+   - **Core Methods:**
+     1. Take temporally-ordered event sequences, shuffle them, delete some events, and then attempt to recover the original event sequence.
+     2. BART-based model.
+     3.

+   - **Evaluation Methods and Data Source:**
+   - 1. EventsNarrative Dataset.
+(Training).
+Assuming discourse order reflect temporal order.
+   - 2. CaTeRS.
+(Evaluation).
+Used for both temporal relations and event infilling evaluation.
+   - 3. MCTaco.
+(Evaluation).
+For temporal relations evaluation.
+   - 4. BERT-based pairwise model and BERT-based pointerr network are used as comparison for temporal ordering task.
+   - 5. GPT-2 baselines is used as comparison for infilled events generation task.

 ## Before Year 2017
 Context-dependent Semantic Parsing for Time Expressions